Background Information - Entomological Collections

 Drew, J. 2011.
 The role of natural history institutions and bioinformatics in conservation biology.
 Conservation Biology 25: 1250–1252.

-Duckworth, W. D., H. H. Genoways and C. L. Ros.
+Duckworth, W. D., H. H. Genoways, and C. L. Rose.
 1993.
 Preserving natural science collections: chronicle of our environmental heritage.
+Mammalogy Papers: University of Nebraska – Lincoln.
 Washington, DC. iii+140 pp.

 Feeley, K. J., and M. R. Silman.
 2011.
 Keep collecting: accurate species distribution modelling requires more collections than previously thought.
 Diversity and Distributions 17: 1132–1140.